thboutet292/Analysis_Tenebrion/README.md

 sbatch bin/pull_gtdbtk.slurm                    # once — pulls the GTDB-Tk Apptainer image sbatch bin/build_gtdbtk.slurm                   # once — uploads the GTDB-Tk R214 database to S3
-sbatch bin/shotgun_gtdbtk.slurm                 # single job — taxonomic assignment of all 3 binners' MAGs (GTDB-Tk)
+sbatch bin/shotgun_gtdbtk.slurm                 # single job — taxonomic assignment of all 3 binners' MAGs (GTDB-Tk) sbatch bin/setup_dram_db.slurm                  # maintenance — (re)builds the viral + peptidase DRAM sub-databases on S3

+# one sbatch per MAG, for each binner (see loop example below)
+sbatch bin/shotgun_DRAM.slurm metabat2 bin.42
+sbatch bin/shotgun_DRAM.slurm semibin2 SemiBin_125
+sbatch bin/shotgun_DRAM.slurm concoct   71
-# Step 8 onward — to be completed
+# Step 9 onward — to be completed
 ```

 `shotgun_kraken2_bracken.slurm` (PlusPFP-only) is the earlier, single-database version of the profiling step; `shotgun_kraken2_bracken_addon.slurm` supersedes it once the insect addon database is available, since it reproduces the PlusPFP run and adds the addon pass in the same job.

 Step 1 is a **self-submitting SLURM Array**: launched once without `--array`, it auto-detects the sample list on S3 and resubmits itself with the correct array range.
-Unlike Steps 1–4, the three binning tools in Step 5, the CheckM2 QC in Step 6, and GTDB-Tk in Step 7 are **single jobs, not arrays** — they each process the whole catalog / all bins together in one run, since these steps inherently work across samples rather than per sample.
+Unlike Steps 1–4, the three binning tools in Step 5, the CheckM2 QC in Step 6, and GTDB-Tk in Step 7 are **single jobs, not arrays** — they each process the whole catalog / all bins together in one run, since these steps inherently work across samples rather than per sample. **Step 8 (DRAM) breaks that pattern again**: `DRAM.py annotate` only processes one genome per invocation, so `shotgun_DRAM.slurm` is launched once per MAG (one `sbatch` call per bin, looped manually or via a small wrapper), rather than as a single job or a SLURM array over all bins at once.

 ---